ExaWorks/psij-python/scripts/WORKFLOW-EXAMPLES.md

 ```

-The tools used in the example above can be easily installed in a docker container:
+The tools used in the example above can be easily installed in a Docker container:

 ```
 FROM ubuntu:latest